wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 6. Notice the "Tenant ID" GUID below it.

-7. Open another browser tab (temporarily) to find the Tenant ID based on DNS domain (web host) name such as "contoso.com" or "something.onmicrosoft.com":
+7. Open another browser tab (temporarily) to find the Tenant ID based on DNS host/domain (web host) name such as "contoso.com" or "something.onmicrosoft.com":

     <a target="_blank" href="https://www.whatismytenantid.com/">https://www.whatismytenantid.com</a>

-8. Paste the name and click "Find my tenant ID".
+8. Paste the name and click "Find my tenant ID" to see the "Directory ID" (GUID), for example:

+    <tt>6babcaad-604b-40ac-a9d7-9fd97c0b779f</tt>

+9. Click "Copy to clipboard".
-9. Remember the last few characters of the GUID returned.
+10. Remember the last few characters of the GUID returned.
-10. Switch back to the browser Portal tab.
+11. Switch back to the browser Portal tab.

     <a name="TenantSwitch"></a>